The global landscape takes hold

 Make the hard choices.
 Do you have the right people in your learning organization – people who can support your vision?
 This may be a hard discussion to have, but you can’t afford to dodge it.
 Once you have your vision set, you should not settle for less than excellence in the team that delivers it.

-Learning services in action
+Learning solutions in action

 - By revisiting its learning strategy, one global organization determined that it needed to shift the blend of learning to greater use of coached simulations and virtual classrooms.
 This led to the transition of more than one million hours of classroom-based learning to virtual learning delivery.